All Episodes

 What magic wand do you have?

-He has no real strategy for creating jobs just a string of empty promises and maybe we shouldn't expect better from someone whose most famous words are your fire.
+And maybe we shouldn't expect better from someone whose most famous words are, you're fired.

 Trump and conservatives in Congress are planning a big tax cut for millionaires and billionaires.